Boeing Reports Huge Loss On Defense Contract Woes - UrduPoint

 The alerting system in the 737 MAX 10 shares the traits in the earlier MAX planes and does not meet the new standards.
 Boeing has argued the benefit of the MAX 10's "commonality" with earlier versions of the jets, which enables pilots experienced in earlier version of the MAX to easily transition to the MAX 10.

-Calhoun said in the interview the company was making its case on Capitol Hill and was "confident" on an extension.
+Boeing executives have expressed confidence in winning an extension on Capitol Hill.

-- China 'de-risk' - Another question concerns Boeing's presence in China, the only major market where the 737 MAX has not returned.
+Another question concerns Boeing's presence in China, the only major market where the 737 MAX has not returned to service following two fatal crashes that grounded the jet globally for more than a year and a half.

-In light of strong demand, Calhoun suggested Boeing could shift some planes originally built for Chinese carriers to other customers.
+China was the last major Boeing market to deem the jet airworthy, in December 2021.
+But the plane still needs to clear a few final hurdles with Chinese regulators.

-"We're free traders.
-We would love to continue to do business with China, but we're not going to put our investors at risk as we go down this path," Calhoun told CNBC.
+In light of strong demand from airlines, Boeing executives have begun "active discussions" with other customers about 138 planes in inventory ordered by Chinese companies, said Chief Financial Officer Brian West.